the-first-elder/UNIT/README.md

 5. **Confirmation** — on success, the UI displays the transaction hash with an explorer link
 6. **Fallback** — if Circle reports FAILED but the tx landed (known ARC testnet behavior), the system falls back to scanning the explorer API to find the on-chain hash

+### 7. On-Chain Reputation Recording (ERC-8004)
+After execution completes, UNIT automatically records the outcome on-chain:
+1. **Fire-and-forget** — the frontend sends each step's result (step action, success/failure) to the ERC-8004 reputation endpoint
+2. **Validator submission** — a dedicated validator wallet calls `giveFeedback` on the ReputationRegistry contract per step
+3. **Scoring** — each successful step receives a score of 100, each failure receives 0
+4. **Always-on** — fires for Manual, Parallel, and Batch execution modes; never blocks the UI, never throws
+5. **Queryable** — anyone can check the agent's track record via `getAgentReputation(agentId)` which returns total reviews, average score, and per-review breakdown with on-chain tx hashes

 ---

 ## Getting Started